microsoft/onnxruntime-training-examples/aml_vision/image-classification/README.md

-# AzureML Foundational Vision Models Fine-Tuning Examples
+# Foundational Vision Models Fine-Tuning with ACPT and ONNX Runtime

 This codebase shows how to use ACPT (Azure Container for PyTorch) along with accelerators such as ONNX Runtime Training (through Hugging Face Optimum) and DeepSpeed to fine-tune foundational, computer-vision models for an image classification task.
 Below are benchmarks on the DeepFashion dataset using our various accelerators: